 Experienced Counsel In The Complex Process Of Estate Administration

-After the death of a loved one, the estate administration process that follows can seem daunting and stressful, particularly during your period of mourning.
+After the death of a loved one, the estate administration process can seem daunting and stressful, particularly during your mourning period.

 Assisting Executors With Estate Administration

-After someone dies, his or her estate must be properly accounted for and administered.
-Tasked with this process is the executor, or administrator, of the estate.
+After someone dies, their estate must be properly accounted for and administered.
+Tasked with this process is the executor or administrator of the estate.
 The will may include a nomination for an executor.
-In the absence of one previously nominated, the court will appoint an executor.
+The court will appoint an executor in the absence of one previously nominated.

 The executor may have several important tasks, including:

 - Gathering and distributing the property and assets as listed in the estate